aliyun/terraform-provider-alicloud/website/docs/r/rds_instance_cross_backup_policy.html.markdown

   - Enable: Enables the feature.
   - Disabled: Disables the feature.
 * `cross_backup_region` - (Required) The ID of the destination region where the cross-region backup files of the instance are stored.
-* `retention` - (Optional, Computed) The number of days for which the cross-region backup files of the instance are retained.
+* `retention` - (Optional) The number of days for which the cross-region backup files of the instance are retained.
 Valid values: 7 to 1825.
 Default value: 7.

 ## Attributes Reference